Multi-robot task allocation for safe planning against stochastic hazard dynamics: Greedy heuristics

+In~\eqref{eq:rearranged_guarantees}, $g^\text{fg}(\alpha,\gamma,F^*)$ and $g^\text{rg}(\alpha,\gamma,F^*)$ provide lower bounds on the probabilities of success: $F^\text{fg}$ and $F^\text{rg}$.
+We can already see that the reverse greedy guarantee directly relates to the optimal value $F^*$, where as the forward greedy guarantee can even take negative values due to additional terms.
+This will imply better reverse greedy guarantees in many cases.

 Figure~\ref{fig:table} illustrates the area defined by $\{(\alpha,\gamma) \in [0,1]\times[0,1]\,\vert\,g^\text{fg}(\alpha,\gamma,F^*)\geq g^\text{rg}(\alpha,\gamma,F^*)\}$ for fixed values of $F^*$.
-Observe that if $F^*$ is close to $1$, using the forward greedy is a better choice for a wide range of values of $\alpha$ and $\gamma$.
-However, if $F^*\leq 0.5$, the reverse greedy provides a better guarantee for all $(\alpha, \gamma)$ pairs.
+Observe that if $F^*$ is close to $1$, using the forward greedy is a better choice for a range of values of $\alpha$ and $\gamma$.
+However, if $F^*\leq 0.5$, the reverse greedy provides a better guarantee for all possible $(\alpha, \gamma)$ pairs.
 As the value of $F^*$ decreases from $1$ to $0.5$, the area where the forward greedy algorithm is more reliable shrinks.
-For this range of values, the performance guarantee of the forward greedy algorithm is better only when the function is close to being both supermodular and submodular.
+For these range of values, the performance guarantee of the forward greedy algorithm is better only when the function is close to being both supermodular and submodular.
 In fact, \cite[Prop.
 4 and 5]{guo2020actuator} prove that there is no performance guarantee for the forward greedy algorithm unless both the submodularity ratio and the curvature are utilized.
-Hence, if one of the two properties does not hold, we expect the reverse greedy algorithm to perform better.
+Hence, in this case, if one of the two properties does not hold, we expect the reverse greedy algorithm to perform better.
+To conclude, unless $F^*$ is expected to be sufficiently large, theory suggests implementing the reverse greedy algorithm for a larger range of problem instances.
+Computational comparison is provided with the case studies.